 HB 1033-Relating to Dockless Bicycle Sharing

-On Tuesday, January 16th, HB 1033 by Representative Jackie Toledo (R-Tampa) was heard by the House Careers and Competition Subcommittee and passed.
+On Thursday, February 22nd, HB 1033 by Representative Jackie Toledo (R-Tampa) was heard by the House Commerce Committee and passed by a vote of 23 yeas to 0 nays.
 AIF’s Senior Vice President of State and Federal Affairs, Brewster Bevis, stood in support of this bill.

-HB 1033 will go on to the House Commerce Committee to be heard.
+HB 1033 will go on to the House floor for consideration.

 AIF supports legislation that implements statewide policies that create price competition, promote consumer choice, enhance customer experience, create jobs and remove anti-competitive local regulations.